Admyral-Security/admyral/README.md

 </br>

 *Disclaimer: Admyral is still in public alpha.
-If you'd like to use it within your company or try it out, reach out to us via chris@admyral.com or directly on [Discord](https://discord.gg/9ReNvc85).*
+If you'd like to use it within your company or try it out, reach out to us via [chris@admyral.com](mailto:chris@admyral.com) or directly on [Discord](https://discord.gg/9ReNvc85).*

-Admyral is an AI-powered SOAR with deep case management integration.
-It is engineered to provide the most effective and scalable approach for tackling alert fatigue and automating security workflows.
+Admyral is a next-gen Hyperautomation Platform with deep case management integration.
+It is engineered to provide a new and more effective and scalable approach for tackling alert fatigue and automating security workflows.

 ## Key Features & Roadmap
-### Workflow Builder & AI Actions
+### Hyperautomation Platform Foundation
 - [ ] Workflow Actions
   - [x] HTTP request
   - [X] Webhook